t- test

 Hypothesis Testing with t-test

-There are two types of hypothesis,
+There are two types of hypotheses:

 They are tested like,